Dining at the Eiffel Tower: the challenge of French excellence!

 Completely redesigned, led by the new concessionaire Umanis* and embodied by a duo of Michelin-starred chefs, Frédéric Anton (3*) and Thierry Marx (2*), the offer represents a major qualitative leap in every respect: architecture of the venues revisited, culinary and commercial offer reinvented and environmental and societal approach emphasized.

 The new Jules Verne: the must-visit Parisian culinary destination

-A leading figure in French gastronomy, the Jules Verne will reopen its doors on May 24, 2019, under the leadership of Frédéric Anton, three-star chef and Meilleur Ouvrier de France craftsman competition winner (Pré Catelan).
+A leading figure in French gastronomy, the Jules Verne will reopen its doors during the summer 2019, under the leadership of Frédéric Anton, three-star chef and Meilleur Ouvrier de France craftsman competition winner (Pré Catelan).
 His ambition: "To establish the restaurant as an essential gastronomic destination in Paris."
 For this reason, the extraordinary and timeless culinary journey begins on the ground with a refurbished entrance and an ascent by a private elevator.

 Arriving at the Jules Verne on the 2nd floor of the Tower, visitors will discover a new interior designed by the talented architect Aline Asmar d’Amman.
 Frédéric Anton's new Jules Verne offers a menu that reinvents the great classics of French cuisine, but also new settings such as breakfast, or truly unique culinary experiences in a private lounge or in the kitchen.

 The Brasserie, a popular cuisine for every taste